-If initial incident is not severe
+If initial incident is deemed not severe

-It is the teacher's responsibility to take assertive action when confronted with an incident of mild/moderate cyber bullying.
+It is the teacher's responsibility to take assertive action when confronted with an incident of mild/moderate cyber bullying and record incident on Compass.

 Action: Speak to the victim and determine the appropriate procedural options.
 Procedural options: